-The revolutions theme (blue) represents research focused on cases in which social media activism was used to mobilize against an authoritarian regime.
-The paradigmatic case studies in this cluster include the revolutions in Arab countries, often labeled “the Arab Spring,” and especially the 2011 Egyptian revolution.
-Research on this theme focused on how social media enabled citizens in repressive contexts to take power into their own hands and to overcome internet shutdowns and state-controlled news media.
-These studies explored issues such as disseminating information under restrictive conditions (Oh et al., 2015) and the interplay between social media activity and protest in physical space (Steinert-Threlkeld et al., 2015).
+The revolutions theme (blue) represents research focused on cases where social media activism was used to mobilize against authoritarian regimes.
+Paradigmatic case studies include the “Arab Spring” revolutions, particularly the 2011 Egyptian revolution.
+Research focused on how social media enabled citizens in repressive contexts to take power into their own hands and overcome internet shutdowns and state-controlled news media.
+These studies explored issues such as disseminating information under restrictive conditions (Oh et al., 2015), and the interplay between social media activity and protest in physical space (Steinert-Threlkeld et al., 2015).

 Finally, the electoral campaigns theme (gray) represents research about how candidates and parties use social media (Boulianne, 2016; Filimonov et al., 2016), the impact of electoral campaigns on voters’ behavior (Murthy, 2015; Vaccari, 2017), and electoral-related phenomena like polarization (Grover et al., 2019).

 Taken together, the co-occurrence analysis of these six themes in the consolidation period shows that while the empirical coverage grew, clear gaps remained.
-The number of popular case studies increased, but it remained limited to a relatively small group of movements.
-A notable development in this regard is the emergence of a research interest in feminism and populism in conjunction with social media.
-Geographical coverage extended to Asia and more countries in the Middle East, but research disproportionately focused on China and the United States, which were mentioned far more frequently than other countries.
-In addition, regions like South America and Africa remained heavily understudied.
-Even less progress was made in the coverage of platforms.
-The only platforms that appear in the map remain the same as the ones in the emergence period: Facebook, Twitter, and Youtube.
-While more scholars studied platforms in a comparative perspective (e.g., Valenzuela et al., 2018), the vast majority still studied each platform in isolation.
-For example, of the 398 studies that mentioned Twitter in their keywords, only 45 also mentioned Facebook, and 10 mentioned Youtube.
+The number of popular case studies increased, but remained limited to a relatively small group of movements.
+A notable development was the emergence of a research interest in feminism and populism together with social media.
+Geographical scope extended to Asia and more countries in the Middle East, but research disproportionately focused on China and the United States, both mentioned far more frequently than other countries.
+Regions like South America and Africa remained heavily understudied.
+Even less progress was made in platforms’ scope.
+The platforms that appear in the map remain the same as those in the emergence period: Facebook, Twitter, and YouTube.
+While more scholars studied platforms in a comparative perspective (e.g., Valenzuela et al., 2018), the vast majority still studied them in isolation.
+Of the 398 studies mentioning Twitter in their keywords, only 45 also mentioned Facebook, and 10 mentioned YouTube.

-In terms of the normative stance, our analysis shows that in this period, scholars produced more nuanced accounts of the effects of social media on political participation.
-It therefore became increasingly clear that, in contrast to techno-deterministic perspectives, the impact of social media use differs depending on forms of engagement and context.
-We also observe a meaningful focus on phenomena like censorship and surveillance, which reflects a growing awareness of the ways in which social media is used to repress rather than empower citizens.
+Regarding the normative stance, in the consolidation period, scholars produced more nuanced accounts of the effects of social media on political participation.
+It therefore became increasingly clear that, contrary to techno-deterministic perspectives, the impact of social media use differs depending on forms of engagement and context.
+We also observed a meaningful focus on phenomena like censorship and surveillance, which reflects a growing awareness of how social media are used to repress, rather than empower citizens.
 These findings represent the growing complexity and ambivalence of scholars’ normative stances towards social media.

-Studies in this period also are also characterized by a relative increased discussion of methodologies, although this focus remained rather limited.
-Only six terms out of the 161 in Figure 4 denote specific methodologies.
-These terms occurred 134 times in total out of close to ten thousand occurrences represented in the map.
-These terms included both quantitative and qualitative methods.
+Studies in this period also show a relatively increased discussion of methodologies, although this focus remained rather limited.
+Only 6 terms out of the 161 in Figure 4 denote specific methodologies.
+These occurred 134 times in total, out of almost 10,000 occurrences represented in the map and included both quantitative and qualitative methods.
 The most frequent terms mentioned older methodologies that were adapted to study social media, including content analysis and social network analysis.
-A newer and less frequent method was sentiment analysis, which was developed specifically for digital data.
+A newer, less frequent, method, sentiment analysis, was developed specifically for digital data.

-Period 4, Maturation: 2020-2023
+Period 4, Maturation: 2020–2023

-The maturation period, represented in Figure 5, is characterized by the sustained growth of the field, the stabilization of two major research themes, and the emergence of two new themes.
-This period is also characterized by a continued expansion of empirical coverage, more complex and ambivalent accounts of social media, and increased diversification of research methods.
+The maturation period, represented in Figure 5, is characterized by the field’s sustained growth, the stabilization of two major research themes, and the emergence of two new themes.
+This period also showed a continued expansion of empirical coverage, more complex and ambivalent accounts of social media, and increased diversification of research methods.